danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 We also want to apply the same logic to the ``comments/preview.html`` template.
 The preview template gets rendered when the user clicks on the preview button in the comment form.

+The ``preview.html`` template is initially served by django-contrib-comments_, but it is overriden by a copy provided from django-comments-xtd templates directory.

-In this case the ``preview.html`` template is not within the ``simple/templates`` directory.
-We have to copy it from django-comments-xtd's templates directory into the simple project templates directory:
+For our purpose we have to modify that version, let's copy it from django-comments-xtd's templates directory into the simple project templates directory:

 .. code-block:: bash

     $ cp django_comments_xtd/templates/comments/preview.html example/simple/templates/comments/

-And finally edit the template so that the ``<div class="media">`` looks like this:
+And edit the template so that the ``<div class="media">`` starts like this:

 .. code-block:: html+django